Physiology of weight loss

 Study Design

-Study enrolled 50 overweight or obese patients without diabetes in a 10-week weight-loss program, with a very-low-energy diet prescribed.
-The circulating levels of leptin, ghrelin, peptide YY, gastric inhibitory polypeptide, glucagon-like peptide-1, amylin, pancreatic polypeptide, cholecystokinin, insulin, and subjective ratings of appetite were examined at baseline (before weight loss), at 10 weeks (after program completion), and at 62 weeks.1
+Study enrolled 50 adults with overweight or obesity, without diabetes, in a 10-week weight-loss program, with a very-low-energy diet prescribed.
+The circulating levels of leptin, ghrelin, peptide YY, gastric inhibitory polypeptide, GLP-1, amylin, pancreatic polypeptide, cholecystokinin, insulin, and subjective ratings of appetite were examined at baseline (before weight loss), at 10 weeks (after program completion), and at 62 weeks.1

-The brain plays a critical role in appetite regulation5-10
+The brain plays a critical role in appetite regulation

-For people with obesity trying to lose weight and maintain it, hunger that drives increased eating is a major challenge.5-10
+For people with obesity trying to lose weight and maintain it, managing hunger can be a major challenge.3-8

 Graph depicting a team of hormones from the body, signaling to the brain affecting food intake